usame-cetinkaya/monacoop/README.md

 # React Boop

-Port of [Ray Boop](https://github.com/raycast/extensions/tree/7f9c1daa7d7bfd080292fd576d5a27ce439f06ba/extensions/ray-boop) to React, which is a port of [Boop](https://github.com/IvanMathy/Boop/), which is a scriptable scratchpad for developers.
+Port of [Ray Boop](https://github.com/raycast/extensions/tree/7f9c1daa7d7bfd080292fd576d5a27ce439f06ba/extensions/ray-boop) to React, which is a port of [Boop](https://github.com/IvanMathy/Boop/) to Raycast, which is a scriptable scratchpad for developers.

 Uses [Monaco React](https://github.com/suren-atoyan/monaco-react) for the script editor, and supports syntax highlighting for multiple languages.